What is The Verve's The Drugs Don't Work about?

 But I know I'll see your face again

-Released just one day after Princess Diana died on 31 August 1997, it captured the spirit of the nation before Elton John released his re-working of Candle In The Wind 13 days later.
+However, that's not where the story ends.
+Released just one day after Princess Diana tragically died on 31 August 1997, it helped capture the spirit of the nation before Elton John went on to release his re-working of Candle In The Wind 13 days later.

-Watch as Ashcroft explains why he doesn't play every Verve track:
+Watch as Ashcroft explains why he doesn't play every Verve track live: